About The Norinchukin Bank

 In addition to the cooperative banking business, which involves accepting deposits and making loans, we, the members of agricultural, fishery and forestry cooperatives, engage in a number of other business activities.
 Among these are providing "guidance" for business and day-to-day matters for farmers, fishermen, and foresters; "economic support" through sale of agricultural, fishery and forestry products as well as procurement of production materials; and "mutual insurance" services for providing mutual aid.

 Cooperative members comprise JA, JF, and JForest at the municipal level that perform wide range of activities as described above, and their respective federations and unions at the prefectural level, as well as those at the national level, including the Bank.
-This nationwide structure from the municipal level to the national level is generally known as “The Cooperative System”.

 The Structure of the Cooperative System

-The Function of The Norinchukin Bank
+Role of The Norinchukin Bank in the Cooperative System